10175 Six Mile Cypress Parkway Suite 4, Fort Myers, Florida

 Aid and Attendance

-A pension increase for Aid and Attendance is available if an applicant meets one of the following conditions:
+An increase for Aid and Attendance is available if an applicant meets one of the following conditions:

 • requires the aid of another person to perform personal functions required in everyday living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices, or protecting themselves from the hazards of their daily environment; or